back to TOC

 This is to access the first-steps data and config files.

-One create an environment variable ${KGSTEWARD_ROOT_DIR}
+One create an environment variable ${KGSTEWARD_ROOT_DIR} that points to its root directory.

 # change dir to where you like to clone kgsteward